CFD as an abbreviation stands for Compact Flicker Degree.

 The CFD is the world's first sensible measurement method to measure light modulation which, unlike all other methods, takes into account the amplitudes of all occurring frequencies with regard to the influence on humans and expresses them in a single percentage value.

-The results of more than 800 real measurements can be found on the page test results.
+The results of about 1000 real measurements can be found on the page test

 Der Lichtpeter has been offering a CFD survey service since August 2016.

 In order to evaluate the Compact Flicker Degree CFD in practice, some examples of light signatures from each of the 5 categories are shown below.
 This is a description so that you can imagine how

 the corresponding light signal affects humans.